freemanlowell/CTF/THM_Trivial_takeover.md

 ### Does the supported file transfer protocol support directory listings? (yay or nay)

-Quick research around TFTP shows the answer is "nay" and file names need to be enumerated from lists of well known names
+Quick research around TFTP shows the answer is "nay" and file names need to be enumerated using well known filenames foubd on networking devices

 ## First Flag